materialsgenomefoundation/workshop/workshop/index.md

 *Where:* Virtual (Zoom)<br>
 *When:* 11 am - 2 pm EST (5 - 8 pm CET / 8 - 11 am PST) on July 13 and 14, 2022<br>
-*Application deadline:* **July 8, 2022**<br>
+*Registration deadline:* **July 8, 2022**<br>
-*Registration fee:* No cost for accepted applications

 ## Overview
 CALPHAD (Calculation of Phase Diagrams) is one of the most powerful techniques for Materials Genome and Integrated Computational Materials Engineering (ICME) modeling.
 While originally based on experimental measurements and extrapolation, the CALPHAD approach has been extended to also include results of atomistic simulation for phases and states which are not experimentally accessible.
 With the introduction of modern workflow management tools in the atomistic community, it is now possible to use atomistic simulations to facilitate rapid CALPHAD database development.
 More recently, methods and user tools have been developed that enable automated, reproducible CALPHAD parameter evaluation and uncertainty quantification.

 This workshop will give a detailed introduction to computational thermodynamic software based on the CALPHAD method  – pycalphad and ESPEI - as well as an introduction to machine learning methods in computational materials science using the ASCENDS software.
-It will feature hands-on demonstrations and practical exercises that will enable attendees to perform machine learning calculations, develop CALPHAD databases with quantified uncertainty, and to propagate uncertainty to any thermodynamic calculation.
+It will feature hands-on demonstrations in an interactive cloud environment and practical exercises that will enable attendees to perform machine learning calculations, develop CALPHAD databases with quantified uncertainty, and to propagate uncertainty to any thermodynamic calculation.

 ### [ASCENDS](https://github.com/ornlpmcp/ASCENDS)